SherG/sherrieg/content/blog/darya-dugin-assasination/index.md

 Many of Dugin's views are eclectic and shared by other streams of thought in Russian history and politics.
 Some of them have been around for decades, even centuries.

-Besides, Putin's ideas and actions can be easily understood by referencing the 20+ years of his public speaking and writing.
+Besides, Putin's ideas and actions can be easily understood via the last 20 years of his public speaking and writing.
 There's no need to sensationalize current events by digging up relatively obscure mystic-totalists, dressing them in "Rasputin" garb, and parading them around.

 But I suppose it is great for "clicks" and for Americans who can't stomach international news unless there's a steep hype-to-fact ratio.